thomaspoignant/go-feature-flag/website/docs/go_module/store_file/gitlab.md

 ## Configuration fields

-To configure the access to your GitHub file:
+To configure the access to your GitLab file:

 | Field                | Description                                                                               |
 |----------------------|-------------------------------------------------------------------------------------------|